 Receiving an Alert Notification

 If you choose to unfollow the alert, you will be removed from the alert’s recipient list and will no longer receive notifications when the alert is triggered.
-If you unsubscribe on behalf of a group email address, no group members will receive that alert notification.
+If you unsubscribe on behalf of a group email address, group members will no longer receive notifications when that alert is triggered.